-The Southern Equine Expo returns to the Tennessee Miller Coliseum in Murfreesboro, Tennessee on February 26-28, 2016 for the fourth year.
+The Southern Equine Expo returns to the Tennessee Miller Coliseum in Murfreesboro, Tennessee on February 24-26, 2017 for the fifth year.
 We built our reputation by providing the highest quality clinics presented by nationally known horsemen, educational seminars, and hands-on demonstrations.
 Southern Equine Expo is dedicated to improving the care of horses through education of their owners.
 During the event, attendees will enjoy clinics presented by nationally known horsemen, educational seminars, and hands-on demonstrations.
 Again at this year’s Expo will be the COLT STARTING CHALLENGE.

 We Are Growing.
-Over the past two years, the Southern Equine Expo (SEE) invested considerable resources into building our brand.
-SEE increased 79% in total ticket sales in 2014.
-This growth reflects a greater financial commitment to expand our multimedia advertising campaign including regional and national radio, print and social media.
+Over the past four years, the Southern Equine Expo (SEE) invested considerable resources into building our brand.
+Coming off of our largest attendance in 2016, we are committed to build on this momentum by committing greater resources to expand our multimedia advertising campaign including regional and national radio, print and social media.

 The Southern Equine Expo will provide a valuable experience for a greater number of horse enthusiasts throughout the southeast region.
 There are some noticeable changes to the event this year to better serve our target audience, the entire equine community.
 Low individual ticket prices and several group and ticket packages are again making this year’s event affordable to everyone.

 The time is right in Tennessee to bring all horse enthusiasts together for this dynamic event.
-Discount tickets are available on-line beginning in October.
+Discount tickets are available on-line now.